Limerick county hurling team: Kit evolution

-Current panel
+Panel

 INJ Player has had an injury which has affected recent involvement with the county team.

 RET Player has since retired from the county team.

 WD Player has since withdrawn from the county team due to a non-injury issue.

 Recent call-ups

 Manager John Kiely named four new men in his squad ahead of the 2021 National Hurling League.
 Those not listed above are included below.

 The following players have also been called up to the Limerick panel.